my-language-skills/all-in-one-metadata/README.md

 1. If I don't need to use all the fields of the plugin, can I leave them empty?

 Yes, if one field is empty the SEO information about it will not be generated.

+## Requirements

+Plugin/Template Name works with:

+ * PHP 5.6.X
+ * PressBooks 3.9.8.X Lower versions are not supported.

+## Disclaimers

+The Pressbooks plugin is supplied "as is" and all use is at your own risk.

 ## Screenshots